 Rental price and points system – Each property in the Netherlands has a designated rental value.
 The rental value of a home is based on a national points system ('woningwaarderingsstelsel').
 The number of points is determined by the quality, size, location and facilities of the home.
 The total number of points indicates the maximum rental price for your home.
 On the basis of this limit you can determine whether the rental price (e.g. after a rental increase) is reasonable in proportion to the quality of the home.
 All information about the points system can be found on the site of the Rijksoverheid (Dutch Government).

 The national Rent Tribunal (‘Huurcommissie’) is the independent government organisation that can rule on disputes between tenants and landlords.
-But if you have a dispute with the landlord over the rental price, the first step is asking for advice from !Woon.
-Please note that in the liberalised segment of the housing market (143 points or more) the Rent Tribunal has no jurisdiction – only a court (‘kantonrechter’) has.
+But if you have a dispute with the landlord over the rental price, the first step is asking for advice from !WOON.
+Please note that in the liberalised segment of the housing market (private sector) the Rent Tribunal has no jurisdiction – only a court (‘kantonrechter’) has.

 Home maintenance – If you rent a home, both you and the landlord have obligations regarding maintenance.
 The tenant sees to small and day-to-day repairs; the landlord is responsible for major repairs and maintenance.
 For extensive information please go to the website of the Rent Tribunal or look at: